 - 9 Newborn baby smile

-- 21 How much should my baby weight
+- 21 How to breastfeeding my newborn baby

 - 25 Newborn baby gift

 This is the first point that every mother can worry about, newborn baby breastfeeding.
 There are a number of common comments on this subject that raise a lot of questions about breastfeeding.
 The advantages and disadvantages, and even greater the guilt to which some women are subject to not being able to do it.

 Certainly breast milk is the food that should allow the baby to develop healthy, at least the first three months of the newborn baby’s life, and extend it to six months.
 In addition to creating a strong bond between the mother and the newborn baby, it is the amount of defenses that it provides the baby against possible viruses.
 Although it is also true that there are women who cannot do it or do not want it and are in their right, there is artificial breast milk on the market, which does not have the aforementioned goods, but also allows the baby to grow healthy.
 Having said all this, do not change the doubts that arise when feeding it.

 Does your baby cry because he is hungry?

 Of course not, the way you should determine if your newborn baby is hungry is to know what time he/she ate the last time, usually if you gave him both breasts for 45 minutes or 1 hour, and he stayed asleep and does not suck more, is a sign that he is satisfied, and from that moment he has three more hours to return to breastfeed.

 Should I wake him every three hours to feed him?